scottysimply/tmod-guide/0 - Start Here/2 - Programs.md

 ## Conversion to Machine Code

-I've tried to stress the importance of the idea of computers operating on a set of difficult-to-understand instructions.
-Programming languages fill this gap, but what bridges machine code to languages?
+It's very important to understand that computers operate on a set of difficult-to-understand instructions.
+Programming languages exist to be abstractions of machine code, but what actually converts programming languages into machine code?
 There's two answers, and each language opts for one of these ways.

 ### Interpretation